André Luiz (footballer, born 2002)

-André Luiz Inácio da Silva (born 23 February 2002), commonly known as just André or André Luiz, is a Brazilian professional footballer who plays as a winger for Primeira Liga club Rio Ave.
+André Luiz Inácio da Silva (born 23 February 2002), commonly known as just André or André Luiz, is a Brazilian professional footballer who plays as a winger for Sporting Kansas City.

 Club career

 Flamengo

 Born in Rio de Janeiro, André Luiz began his career with Flamengo and made his professional debut for the club on 9 December 2021 in a Campeonato Brasileiro Série A match against Atlético Goianiense.

 Estrela da Amadora

 On 1 September 2023, recently-promoted to the Portuguese Primeira Liga side Estrela da Amadora announced the signing of André Luiz on a season-long loan from Flamengo.
 After impressing on his debut season in Portugal, scoring 4 goals in 28 matches, he joined the Amadora-based club on a contract until 2028.

 Rio Ave

 On 23 January 2025, André Luiz joined fellow Primeira Liga club Rio Ave, signing a contract until June 2029.

+Olympiacos

+On 29 January 2026, André Luiz joined Greek champions Olympiacos, signing a contract until June 2030.

+Sporting Kansas City

+On 18 August 2026, André Luiz joined Major League Soccer side Sporting Kansas City on a five-year deal for a club-record fee worth a reported $18 million.